Clinical Center of the University of Sarajevo: Organization and sites

 Construction on the 15-story Central Medical Block (CMB) and the DIP buildings began in 1996.
 The CMB building now houses key departments, including the Clinic for Radiology, Clinic for Oncology, Clinic for Cardiac Surgery, and the Central Operating Block.
 In March 2024, after decades of delays, a "warm tunnel" was completed, physically connecting the CMB with the Clinic for General and Abdominal Surgery.

-Organization

-The Clinical Centre of the University of Sarajevo (KCUS) is organized into several large, specialized groups, consisting of 37 clinics and other units.